 Studies in T1D and from other areas of science also show that the role of serious life events is much more important than we’ve recognized.

-This is not just regarding risk for T1D but includes other autoimmune as well as many other kinds of chronic diseases.
+This is not just about risk for T1D but includes other autoimmune as well as many other kinds of chronic diseases.

-Before going any further into the research, however, I will end today’s post with the 7th reason stress and trauma are commonly dismissed.
+Myth 7.
+The Effects of Trauma Are Only Psychological and Do Not Include Physical Disease.
+Before going any further into the research, I will end today’s post with the 7th reason stress and trauma are commonly dismissed.
 The belief that trauma’s effects are entirely and only psychological may be one of the biggest reasons that we fail to recognize the links between serious life events and risk for chronic diseases such as T1D.

 II.
 Psychosomatic Medicine: The Biggest Reason We Dismiss Links Between Stress, Trauma and Type 1 Diabetes?